ShadowfallStudios/ALS-Community/README.md

 ## Supported Platforms
 - Windows
 - Linux
+- Console

-*Mac, Android, IOS, and console builds are not tested and supported at the moment.
+*Mac and mobile platforms are not tested and supported at the moment.
 Use the plugin on those platforms with your own risk.*

 ## Features
 - Fully implemented and optimized in C++.
 Implementation is based on latest marketplace release (V4) of ALS